Australia banks pull forward hike calls after inflation surprise | Business

 Australia banks pull forward hike calls after inflation surprise

 Two of Australia's big four banks expect the benchmark cash rate will rise next week and a third sees increased risk of a hike after a surprisingly strong inflation reading on Wednesday.
+National Australia Bank and ANZ Bank pulled forward their lift-off forecasts from June to May and expect the Reserve Bank of Australia (RBA) will raise its benchmark cash rate 15 basis points on Tuesday.

+- Country:

+National Australia Bank and ANZ Bank pulled forward their lift-off forecasts from June to May and expect the Reserve Bank of Australia (RBA) will raise its benchmark cash rate 15 basis points on Tuesday.
+"Inflation pressures have momentum and have broadened.
+A cash rate target of 0.1% is inappropriate against this backdrop," ANZ analysts said in a note.
+"We don't think the RBA needs to wait for more data on wages."

+Data published on Wednesday showed inflation hit a two-decade high last quarter with annual core inflation at 3.7% and above the RBA's target band of 2-3%.
 The Commonwealth Bank of Australia said a cash rate hike was "a clear risk" but stopped short of shifting its forecast for a June hike.
-Westpac last week forecast a 40 bp hike in June.

-- Country:

-Westpac last week forecast a 40 bp hike in June.
-Data published on Wednesday showed inflation hit a two-decade high last quarter.

-Swap-market bets on a 15 bp hike firmed about even to pricing about 90% chance the benchmark cash rate is lifted from a record-low 0.1% to 0.35%.
+Westpac chief economist Bill Evans repeated last week's forecast for a 40 bp hike in June during a podcast recorded after the release of inflation data.
+Swap-markets, which have consistently been more aggressive than analysts and the RBA, showed bets on a 15 bp hike firmed from about even to pricing about a 90% chance the benchmark cash rate is lifted from a record-low 0.1% to 0.35%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)